NCEAS/2016-postdoc-training/08-multicore-processing/1-multiprocessing-tools.md

 ### foreach

 The foreach package provides a new looping construct for executing R code repeatedly.
-With moderate modification to you code, you can transform a serial execution of a for loop into a parallel execution.
+With moderate modification to your code, you can transform a serial execution of a for loop into a parallel execution.
 Here is a simple example:

 We are going to download the shapefiles produced by the [United States Drought Monitor](http://droughtmonitor.unl.edu) for the year 2016.
 There is one shapefile produced per week capturing the drought conditions over the contiguous US using a qualitative scale.